VA Fully Developed Claims program

 - Submit your completed Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ), and

-- Submit all the evidence (supporting documents) you have—or can easily get—along with your claim, and
+- Submit all the evidence (supporting documents) you have along with your claim, and

 - Certify that there’s no more evidence we might need to decide your claim, and